Yeffry921/Countries_Api/README.md

 Your users should be able to:

-- See all countries from the API on the homepage
+- See all countries from the API on the homepage DONE
-- Search for a country using an `input` field
+- Search for a country using an `input` field DONE
-- Filter countries by region
+- Filter countries by region DONE
-- Click on a country to see more detailed information on a separate page
+- Click on a country to see more detailed information on a separate page DONE
 - Click through to the border countries on the detail page
-- Toggle the color scheme between light and dark mode *(optional)*
+- Toggle the color scheme between light and dark mode *(optional)* DONE

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.